mckaycr/envisaclient/README.md

  + Connection to the Envisalink is established
  + Events are being recieved and are currently being sent to a syslog server
  + The response string from the Envisalink is being converted into an object with properties that match the TPI documentation
- + webserver works, including a simple web gui that essentially doesn't nothing except send things to the console for debuginh
- + I can send commands back to envislink via the webgui, although the commands need to be put into an acceptable format.

 #### What Doesn't Work ####
   + Everything else...